Uniform hyperbolicity of nonseparating curve graphs of nonorientable surfaces: Preliminaries

-\begin{remark} For $g=1$ and $p\leq 1$, the nonseparating curve graphs consist of an isolated vertex, and for $g=1$ and $p\geq 2$, the nonseparating curve graphs consist of an infinite number of isolated vertices.
-For $g=2$ and $p\geq0$, the nonseparating curve graphs are not connected.
-In fact, the complement of any nonseparating two-sided curve in a nonorientable surface of genus 2 with any number of punctures is always orientable.
-Therefore, we see that a nonseparating curve graph $\mathcal{NC}(N)$ is connected if and only if the genus of $N$ is at least three.
-We will discuss the uniform hyperbolicity of the ``augmented'' nonseparating curve graphs for nonorientable surfaces of low genus in Section~\ref{The_cases_of_genus_1 and_2}. \end{remark}
+\begin{remark} For $g=1$ and $f\leq 1$, the nonseparating curve graphs consist of an isolated vertex, for $g=1$ and $f=2$, the nonseparating curve graphs consist of two isolated vertices, and for $g=1$ and $f\geq 3$, the nonseparating curve graphs consist of an infinite number of isolated vertices.
+For $g=2$ and $f\geq 0$, the nonseparating curve graphs are not connected.
+In fact, the complement of any nonseparating two-sided curve in a nonorientable surface of genus 2 with any number of boundary components is always orientable (and so we cannot take any one-sided curve in the complement).
+(See also \cite[Section 2.4]{Atalan--Korkmaz14} for the curve graphs in low dimensions for nonorientable surfaces.)
+Therefore, we see that a nonseparating curve graph $\mathcal{NC}(N)$ which has at least two vertices is connected if and only if the genus of $N$ is at least three.
+We will discuss the hyperbolicity of the ``augmented'' nonseparating curve graphs for a nonorientable surface of genus $2$ with one boundary component in Section~\ref{The_cases_of_genus_1 and_2}. \end{remark}

+Next, we prove that the nonseparating curve graphs have infinite diameters: \begin{proposition} For any finite type nonorientable surface $N$ of genus $g\geq 3$, the nonseparating curve graph $\mathcal{NC}(N)$ of $N$ has infinite diameter. \end{proposition}